fathollahzadeh/serialization/README.md

 [WriteTimeJAVA]#true#Java FlatBuffers#true#TweetStatus#53.48092523#254.482728354
 ```

-The table below present the all of the experiments results for 5 million Tweet objects(the data based on `Second`).
+The table below present the all of the experiments results for 5 million Tweet objects(the data based on `Second` timestamp).

 <table>
   <tr>